discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 Open with <Skill name="Path of Scars"/> for <Trait name="Twice as Vicious"/> while running towards Arkk and use <Skill name="Sic Em"/>.
 Follow up with <Skill name="Frenzied Attack"/> for <Condition name="Vulnerability"/> and <Item name="Relic of Fireworks"/>.
 Place <Skill name="Frost Trap"/> and use <Skill name="One Wolf Pack"/>.
-Cast all Axe skills, then swap and use Hammer skills until Arkk is dead.
+Cast all Axe skills, then swap weapons and use Hammer skills until Arkk is dead.
 </InformationBlock>
 </CMInformation>
 <IdealRotation>